hectortav/movie-app/README.md

-# Workable assignment
+# Movie app

 ## Info

-The project should be live [https://workable.index-zr0.com/](https://workable.index-zr0.com/) running on Digital Ocean.
-(Contact me otherwise).
-It is deployed using docker, docker-compose and nginx.
+The project is deployed using docker, docker-compose and nginx.

 ## Tech stack